Success at Peacefield Handicrafts

 …extend the teaching of crafts more satisfactory, and to a larger extent more remunerative.

-Success stories were quick to come with two young women from Peacefield finding a place in the Crippled Girls’ Industrial Home in London where they were taught “the art of artificial flower making, and thus be enabled to earn their own living.”
+Success stories were quick to come with two young women from Peacefield.
+They found a place in the Crippled Girls’ Industrial Home in London.
+Here, they were taught “the art of artificial flower making, and thus be enabled to earn their own living.”

 The article ends triumphantly stating that “this beneficent work speaks loudly for itself.”